petedannemann/aws-batch-demo/README.md

                                (s3://...)
   -o, --output-file-path TEXT  The path of the output file, local or S3
                                (s3://...)
   --help                       Show this message and exit.

+$ decompress-decrypt decrypt --help
+Usage: decompress-decrypt decrypt [OPTIONS]

+  Simple program that decrypts an input file and writes it to an output file.

+Options:
+  -i, --input-file-path TEXT   The path of the input file, local or S3
+                               (s3://...)
+  -o, --output-file-path TEXT  The path of the output file, local or S3
+                               (s3://...)
+  -f, --fernet-key TEXT        The decrpytion key.
+  --help                       Show this message and exit.
 ```